terfwarz/radical-reading-group/butler-gender-troubles/chapter 2 notes.md

 argument in favor of the inevitability of patriarchy constituted a reification and naturalization of a historical and contingent phenomenon.

-I haven't yet seen much discussion within feminist circuits that discusses the pre-patriarchical to the point I do not think anyone is spending any time conceptualizing about such a thing.
+I haven't yet seen much discussion within feminist circuits that discusses the pre-patriarchical.
+I am at the point that I do not think anyone is spending any time conceptualizing about such a thing, or within publically exposed spaces.

-Here two points:
+two points:

 1. the necessity of the concept of patriachy so as to historize the structures, which is deemed as the cause for, the history of the oppression of women and how having historicized concept _is_ necessary in order to show that patriarchy wasn't always there because there is a beginning to it, and because there is a beginning to it, there could also be an end to it.
 2. reification of